inaka/guidelines/README.md

 * Maintain [monthly meetings](MONTHLY-MEETINGS.md) with the CTO.

 #### Operations
-Our ops team is built by people who is in charge of all the hardware the developers and clients need.
+Our ops team is built by people who are in charge of all the hardware the developers and clients need.
 They are also in charge of monitoring and setting up servers and other components.
 Basically, all the operational and sysadmin related tasks that our projects include.

 Their responsibilities: